mohamedhassan218/PureC-DataStructures/README.md

 By building these data structures from the ground up, I've focused on efficiency, clarity, and adherence to best practices in C programming.
 Each implementation is accompanied by detailed comments and explanations to make it easy to follow and understand.

 Whether you're a fellow student, an educator, or a developer looking to brush up on your C skills, I hope you find this repository helpful and insightful.
-Feel free to explore the code, contribute, or reach out if you have any questions or suggestions!
+Feel free to explore the code, contribute, or reach out if you have any questions or suggestions.

 Happy coding!

-## Data Structures
+## Implemented Data Structures

 ### Linear Data Structures